AcademySoftwareFoundation/xstudio/GOVERNANCE.md

 The xSTUDIO project is governed by its Committers in collaboration with the Open Review Initiative (ORI) Steering Committee (TSC).

 xSTUDIO is a relatively new project and is still under very active development as we approach a version 1.0 release.
-An xSTUDIO TSC will be formed whern the project has reached both a level of stability and community engagement which demands such governance.
-Until then discussions about the direction of the project will be held in the ORI  Community Meetings or with direct interaction with the current [COMMITERS](COMMITERS.md).
+An xSTUDIO TSC will be formed when the project has reached both a level of stability and community engagement which demands such governance.
+Until then discussions about the direction of the project will be held in the ORI  Community Meetings or with direct interaction with the current [COMMITTERS](COMMITTERS.md).

 ## Contributors